Engineering

 The goal is controlled autonomy: agents that operate independently within defined boundaries, escalate when necessary, and integrate human judgment where it adds the most value.
 This is not about slowing agents down.
 An agent that auto-approves 95% of actions and routes 5% to a human is faster than one that requires approval for everything, and infinitely safer than one that requires approval for nothing.

 The EU AI Act (Article 14) requires "effective oversight by natural persons" for high-risk AI systems.
 GDPR Article 22 grants individuals the right not to be subject to decisions "based solely on automated processing."
 And SOC 2 CC7.2 requires continuous monitoring of system components.
-Human-in-the-loop is not optional.
-It is a regulatory requirement for any agent making consequential decisions.
+Human review is not optional for many consequential AI workflows; it is also the practical control that keeps high-impact actions from becoming silent automation.

 Five Approval Patterns

 Not every action needs the same level of oversight.
-Production HITL systems use a mix of patterns, applied based on the risk and context of each tool call:
+Production human-review systems use a mix of patterns, applied based on the risk and context of each tool call:

 1. Pre-Action Approval